JasonSilvestri/JSopX.BridgeTooFar/JSopX.BridgeTooFar/docs/md/jsopx.Global/VsAi/Video/Wan2GP/README.md

-# Self Health® using WanGP — WanGP
+# JSopX™ using WanGP — WanGP

 -----